-About 20 miles west of Orlando, the South Lake Trail (a.k.a.
-Lake Minneola Scenic Trail) takes in some of central Florida's most spectacular prospects.
-Nowhere in this region will you find more hills, lakes and wide-open vistas than along this 7-mile paved trail.
-As a bonus, the trail is only 5 miles from the West Orange Trail, and plans are afoot to connect the two.
-At the trail midpoint, signs point to a 0.25-mile spur for the Minneola trailhead, a good spot to park your car.
+About 20 miles west of Orlando, the South Lake Trail (also known as Lake Minneola Scenic Trail) takes in some of central Florida's most spectacular prospects.
+Nowhere in this region will you find more hills, lakes and wide-open vistas than along this 13-mile paved trail.
+The trail is also part of a larger network called the Coast-to-Coast Connector, which will stretch across central Florida from St. Petersburg to Cape Canaveral.

-On the lake the trail skirts the south shore, offering beautiful views.
+As it skirts the southern shore, the trail offers beautiful views of the lake.
 Clermont Public Beach boasts cool water and such trailside amenities as restrooms, picnic tables and parking.
-The final mile wraps around the lake to the western trailhead.
 Any of the side streets leading away from the lake will take you to shops and restaurants in downtown Clermont.